 The Alarm station allows you to monitor the activity of a large number of cameras easily and effectively.
 Instead of viewing streams 24/7 and consuming lots of data but still having the risk to miss an important event due to fatigue caused by too many cameras on-screen allow our alarm station to do the monitoring for you.
-When the event is detected, an image from the camera will pop up on the screen, this will be accompanied by a sound notification to warn you about the activity in front of one of the cameras, the playback of the event will start automatically allowing you to react quickly.
+When the event is detected, an image from the camera will pop up on the screen, this will be accompanied by a sound notification to warn you about the activity in front of one of the cameras, and the playback of the event will start automatically allowing you to react quickly.

 To access the Alarm station please follow this link: